hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 the credentials belong to.
 Not all resources support this- see the documentation for each resource to learn whether it does.

+* `billing_project` - (Optional) This fields specifies a project that's used for preconditions, quota, and billing for requests.
+All resources that support user project overrides will use this project instead of the resource's project (if available).
+This field is ignored if `user_project_override` is set to false or unset.

 * `{{service}}_custom_endpoint` - (Optional) The endpoint for a service's APIs, such as `compute_custom_endpoint`.
 Defaults to the production GCP endpoint for the service.
 This can be used to configure the Google provider to communicate